Landless Workers' Movement: 2005–2010 Lula government and March for Agrarian Reform

-2010 - present
+2010–2018

-The MST wholeheartedly declared support for Dilma Rousseff's candidacy, but once elected she offered the movement very qualified support.
-In a national broadcast in November 2010, she declared land reform a question "of human rights", that is, a purely humanitarian one.
-As Lula's chief of staff she supported economic growth over ecological and land reform concerns.
-In a radio interview during the campaign she repeated the old conservative hope that economic growth could make Brazilian land issues recede: "What we are doing is doing away with the real basis for the instabilities of the landless.
-They are losing reasons to fight".
-Thus one author described the MST's endorsement of Rousseff as a choice of the "lesser evil".
+The MST wholeheartedly declared support for Dilma Rousseff's candidacy, and once elected, she offered the movement very qualified support.
+In a national broadcast in November 2010, she declared land reform a question "of human rights," that is, a purely humanitarian one.
+As Lula's chief of staff, she supported economic growth over ecological and land reform concerns.
+In a radio interview during the campaign, she repeated the old conservative trope that economic growth could make Brazilian land issues recede: "What we are doing is doing away with the real basis for the instabilities of the landless.
+They are losing reasons to fight."
+Thus, one author described the MST's endorsement of Rousseff as a choice of the "lesser evil."

 State agencies and private individuals continued to violently oppose the movement's activities.
-On 16 February 2012, 80 families were evicted from an occupation in Alagoas of a farm rented to a sugar mill awash in unpaid debts.
+On 16 February 2012, eighty families were evicted from an occupation in Alagoas of a farm rented to a sugar mill awash in unpaid debts.
 According to MST activist Janaina Stronzake, MST assumes that landowners have a hit list of MST leaders.
 Many have in fact been killed, although some murders were doctored to make them look like accidents.
-In April 2014 a Global Witness report called Brazil "the most dangerous place to defend rights to land and the environment", with at least 448 people killed between 2002 and 2013 in disputes over environmental rights and access to land.
+In April 2014, a Global Witness report called Brazil "the most dangerous place to defend rights to land and the environment," with at least 448 people killed between 2002 and 2013 in disputes over environmental rights and access to land.
 A report for the Catholic Pastoral Land Commission, Land Conflicts in Brazil 2013, estimated that land struggles were involved in 34 murders in Brazil in 2013, and 36 in 2012.